 Saudi Crown Prince Mohammed bin Salman, power behind the throne

-Few people outside Saudi Arabia had heard of Prince Mohammed bin Salman before his father became king in 2015.
-But since then, the 32-year-old has become the most influential figure in the world's leading oil exporter.
+Few people outside Saudi Arabia had heard of Mohammed bin Salman Al Saud before his father became king in 2015.
+But now, the 33-year-old crown prince is considered the de facto ruler of the world's leading oil exporter.

 Mohammed bin Salman was born on 31 August 1985, the eldest son of then-Prince Salman bin Abdul Aziz Al Saud's third wife, Fahdah bint Falah bin Sultan.